Thermodynamics of Geodetic Brane Gravity: GBG model

 where $\mu$ is an integration constant associated with the brane energy.
 This expression can be written as a cubic algebraic equation which, upon solving, leads to an effective Friedmann equation of the form

 where the parameter $\xi$ satisfies

 It is clear that when $\mu=0$, the nontrivial solution to \eqref{eqxi} is $\xi=1$, which leads the effective equation \eqref{eff-eq} to the Friedmann equation in the Einstein cosmology.
 In this framework, the parameter $\mu$ measures the degree of deviation from the standard cosmology.
 As mentioned earlier, we will focus on the scenario where $\xi \simeq 1$, implying that the deviations from general relativity introduced by the GBG model will be assumed to be minimal.
+Clearly, it is necessary to point out that the master equation~(\ref{eqxi}) admits solutions with distinct asymptotic behaviors.
+In particular, the vacuum case ($\rho \rightarrow 0$) leads to a regime where $\xi \rightarrow \infty$, indicating a significant deviation from general relativity; needless to say, other physical phenomena may appear in the remaining branch $0 < \xi < 1$.
+Both regions, separated by the critical limit $\rho^3 a^8 \to \infty$, were discussed at length in~\cite{davidson1999cosmology,davidson2001cold}.
+As our focus in this work is on the minimal deviation regime ($\xi \simeq 1$), we restrict ourselves to matter contents where the perturbative expansion is valid, thus excluding the pure vacuum solution from the current thermodynamical analysis.